Does Turmeric Kill Candida Cells?

 It’s best to consult your doctor before you start using turmeric or curcumin supplements.

 Turmeric offers some many health benefits that it’s really worth making it a part of your daily diet.
-However, if you’re trying to treat a particular condition, such as yeast infection, it’s best to take concentrated curcumin instead, as that’s the ingredients that makes all the difference.
+However, if you’re trying to treat a particular condition, such as yeast infection, it’s best to take concentrated curcumin instead, as that’s the ingredients that make all the difference.